kubernetes101/pib-dev/labs/advanced-labs/canary/README.md

 ## Monitoring Canary Deployments Using Grafana

 Flagger comes with a Grafana dashboard made for canary analysis.
-Install Grafana TODO: Is this handled in one of the apps?
+Install Grafana following the instructions below.

 ```bash
 # cd to canary directory